Prevention Services

 How parents can help.

-The transition to college is challenging not only for students but also for parents and family members that care about their well-being.
+The transition to college is challenging not only for students but also for parents and family members who care about their well-being.
 Many college students struggle with mental health symptoms or even thoughts of suicide.
 Parents should take any statements related to suicide seriously and learn these warning signs.

 Below are tips for broaching the topic of mental health with your student:

-• Don’t be afraid to initiate a direct conversation.
+- Don’t be afraid to initiate a direct conversation.

-• Listen to the student calmly and nonjudgmentally.
+- Listen to the student calmly and nonjudgmentally.

-• If possible, speak with the student regularly.
+- If possible, speak with the student regularly.

-• Express your love, support, and openness.
+- Express your love, support, and openness.

-• Don’t be afraid to ask the student directly if they are considering ending their life.
+- Don’t be afraid to ask the student directly if they are considering ending their life.

-• If you notice the student seems resistant to talk with you, consider suggesting other individuals and resources (resident advisor/director, counselor, support groups, etc.).
+- If you notice the student seems resistant to talk with you, consider suggesting other individuals and resources (resident advisor/director, counselor, support groups, etc.).

-• Find out when to complete a CARES report.
+- Find out when to complete a CARES report.

-• Encourage the student to get involved in groups on campus that might increase social connection.
+- Encourage the student to get involved in groups on campus that might increase social connection.

-• Thank the student for opening up to you and expressing, “I’m always here for you.”
+- Thank the student for opening up to you and expressing, “I’m always here for you.”

 To speak with a crisis counselor, call 919.515.2423 or the National Suicide Hotline at 1.800.273.8255.
 In the case of an emergency, please call campus police at 919.515.3000 or 911.
 There is always hope.